tenancy/docs/docs/hyn/5.4/filesystem.md

 # Tenancy directory

-In case you prefer having a higher level access to the files for tenants.
-You can use the Filesystem bound to Laravel's container.
+In case you prefer having a higher level access to the files for tenants you can use the Filesystem bound to Laravel's container.

 ```php
 /** @var \Illuminate\Contracts\Filesystem\Filesystem $tenancy */